-At the technical checks: for direct cam drive system, the cam lobe lift is measured, for non-direct cam drive systems (i. e. with rocker arms), the valve lift is measured.
+At the technical checks: for direct cam drive system, the cam lobe lift is measured, for non-direct cam drive systems (i. e. with rocker arms or finger rocker arms), the valve lift is measured.

 8.6.
 Cam sprockets or cam gears